maxvfischer/DIY-CNC-machine/README.md

 ### Drill holes in 900 mm profiles
 The main frame consists of two separate frames, the lower and the upper frame.
 The two frames are kept together using threaded rods, washers and nuts.
 To enable the threaded rods to slide through the aluminium profiles, holes needed to be drilled.

-First, a sharpie was used to indicate where all the holes were going.
+First, a sharpie was used to indicate where all the holes were going in the 900mm profiles (**O07**).
 This was done by using a set square and a penn.
 A bradawl and a hammer were then used to make indentations at the center of the holes.

 ![holes_main_frame_1](./images/build/frame/holes_main_frame_1.jpg)